yangyuxue1994/SQL_Project3/README.md

 4. (15 points)
 For each origin city, find the percentage of *non-canceled* departing flights shorter than 3 hours.
-(That is, find the proportion of non-canceled flights shorter than 3 hours to all non-canceled flights, for each origin city.)
+(That is, compute `number of non-canceled departing flights shorter than 3 hours` / `number of non-canceled departing flights` * 100%, for each origin city.)

     Name the output columns `origin_city` and `percentage` Order by percentage value, ascending.